douglasgreen/outlines/computing/programming_languages/javascript.md

 -   Jest: A popular testing framework that works well for both unit and integration testing.
 It comes with a rich set of features, including a built-in assertion library and test runner.
 -   Mocha/Chai: Mocha is a flexible testing framework, and Chai is an assertion library that can be paired with it.
 They offer a great deal of customization for more complex testing scenarios.
 -   Cypress: A modern end-to-end testing framework designed for web applications.
 It provides a robust environment for writing, running, and debugging tests.
 -   Selenium: An older but widely used tool for automating web browsers.
-It\'s particularly useful for integration and end-to-end tests in web applications.
+It's particularly useful for integration and end-to-end tests in web applications.
 -   ESLint and Prettier: While not testing tools per se, these tools help maintain code quality and consistency, which indirectly contributes to the testability of your code.

 In conclusion, effective testing and quality assurance in JavaScript involve a combination of writing testable code, choosing the right testing types (unit, integration), and utilizing appropriate tools and frameworks.
 This holistic approach ensures that your JavaScript code is robust, maintainable, and reliable.

 ## Security in JavaScript

 Security in JavaScript is a critical aspect of web development, as JavaScript is extensively used for creating interactive and dynamic web content.
 Understanding and mitigating security threats are essential for protecting both the application and its users.
-Let\'s discuss the key topics in JavaScript security:
+Let's discuss the key topics in JavaScript security:

 ### Common Security Threats